 - After 1 week, get air tight containers (I prefer reusing glass jars or food saver bags like this).

-- Finally, take the leaves off the stem as best you can and place leaves in the jar, compost the stems.
+- Finally, take the leaves off the stem as best you can and place leaves in the jar, then compost the stems.

-Note about air drying herbs:
+Notes about air drying herbs:

-You may use a stand-alone fan on a low setting to help speed up the air drying process and circulate air in the event your humidity levels are very high.
+- You may use a stand-alone fan on a low setting to help speed up the air drying process and circulate air in the event your humidity levels are very high.
+Of course, make sure your fan is set far enough away that it will not blow your herbs on the ground.

-Rotating, or flipping, your herbs is very important to ensure they dry all the way through.
+- Rotating, or flipping, your herbs is very important to ensure they dry all the way through.

-Additionally, you may use a drying rack or a window screen to allow more air flow.
+- Additionally, you may use a drying rack or a window screen to allow more air flow.

 Should I crush up my dried herbs before storing?